 Note that the ground leads are shorted internally.
 Therefore, when signal integrity is not crucial, only one ground lead needs to be connected to your device under test at a minimum, while the rest of the ground leads can be left floating.

 All Logic products come with enough test clips for every test lead.
 These test clips have two metal pins that can be inserted into the connector at the end of each test lead.
 Only one of the metal pins needs to be connected to a single test lead connector.

 If your PCB has .100-inch headers that break out signals you need to examine, you can connect the test leads directly to these pins.

 In many situations, it may be difficult to connect Logic directly to your signal.
 Generally, in these situations, you'll want to solder a wire (typically wire-wrap wire) to an exposed pin, trace, or via, and then use Logic's test clip to connect to that wire.
 Alternately, you can invest in some extremely small pitch test clips such as these: Test clips - Grabbers, Hooks

 A 1x9 wire harness is used by the Original Logic and Logic16, which are our 1st-generation products.

 If you have the original Logic or Logic 16, then you have one or more 1x9 wire harnesses.
 These harnesses are colored according to the resistor color code for 0–7.
 The colors match the channel colors in the software.
 The ground wire is grey and has a GROUND label on the white heat shrink.
 Turn the device over for a ground symbol, and make sure the grey test lead aligns with this symbol.

 When using Logic16 with more than 8 inputs, we recommend connecting the second ground line—especially if using higher voltages (5V).
 That will help reduce cross-talk during any simultaneous switching events.

-Several 3D printable Saleae Logic accessories have been made available by our community of users.
+Several Logic accessories have been made available by our community of users.
 These are listed below.
 If you've created an accessory that you'd like to share, let us know!